LLNL/benchpark/docs/getting-started.rst

     pip install -r requirements.txt

-Now you are ready to look at the benchmarks and systems available in Benchpark, and determine your workflow as described in :doc:`2-benchpark-list`.
+Now you are ready to look at the benchmarks and systems available in Benchpark, and determine your workflow as described in :doc:`basic-usage`.